...

 How many gallons of water does a typical garden tub hold?

-Garden tubs require a significant amount of water.
+Garden tubs require a significant amount of water compared to standard bathtubs due to their deeper soaking design.

-A typical garden tub holds between 70-110 gallons of water7, depending on its size.
+A typical garden tub holds between 70–110 gallons of water5, depending on its size, soaking depth, and interior shape.

 Understanding Garden Tub Water Capacity